ShawnWolgu/snplot/README.md

 - Add colormap switch and change the cmap sequence by colorwheel.
 - Modified the paddings and tick length in default style to make it more like a common Nature style.
 - Refactored part of the code.
+- Modified the legend style: when plot a linemarkdata with seperated data sources, the legend shows the mark and line styles in seperated columns

 ## Ver0.3
 - Fixed an issue with legends in linemarkdata (e.g., point, line, combination).